wantedfast/ml-agents/com.unity.ml-agents/Documentation~/Learning-Environment-Create-New.md

 # Making a New Learning Environment

 This tutorial walks through the process of creating a Unity Environment from scratch.
-We recommend first reading the [running an example](Sample.md) guide to understand the concepts presented here first in an already-built environment.
+We recommend first reading the [Running an Example](Sample.md) guide to understand the concepts presented here first in an already-built environment.